Don-NPT/wongnai-frontend-intern/README.md

-From Napat Sutthiwong
+#From Napat Sutthiwong

-This project is for Wongnai frontend assignment for interns In order to run this project, you need to run 3 things: json-server, api-gateway server (nodejs), and React app
+###This project is my frontend assignment from LINE MAN Wongnai.
+In order to run this project, you need to run 3 things: json-server, api-gateway server (nodejs), and React app.

-The modules needed is already include in the package's dependencies but for convenience, I'll put them here as well.
+The modules needed is already include in the package's dependencies, but for convenience, I'll put them here as well.

 json-server